-How To Reset Sudo Password In Ubuntu 20.04 LTS - OSTechNix
+Reset Sudo Password In Ubuntu 22.04 LTS - OSTechNix

 You can now use the new sudo password when running administrative commands.

-If you forget the username, you can easily list the available users in your Linux system using command:
+If you forget the username, you can easily list the available users in your Linux system from the rescue mode using command:

-# cat /etc/passwd
+# cat etc/passwd

 Well, you now have the user name.
 Just follow the aforementioned steps to reset the user's password.